 For total beginners wanting to DIY, WordPress is probably the most user-friendly platform to help you build an optimised website right off the bat.
 It has a range of helpful plug-ins and tools designed for this very purpose.

-With the help of one of our SEO consultants, Richard, we’ve put together a quick overview of SEO basics to keep in mind when you put your site together.
+With the help of one of our SEO guns, Richard, we’ve put together a quick overview of SEO basics to keep in mind when you put your site together.

 While content may seem like an obvious element of your site, it’s not always easy to get right.
 The content you include can enhance or detract from your organic ranking depending on how it meets a variety of criteria.
 For content to be effective, it should be: